• 4.8 (8 Ratings)

 If you are an early riser, do not miss the mesmerizing beauty of sunrise in these serene surroundings with minimal tourists.
 Staying in one of the hotels across the beach road allows for this experience from the luxury of the balcony of your room with a steaming cup of coffee.
 The beach also boasts of heritage landmarks including Joan of Arcs statue, heritage building of town hall, old lighthouse, Mahatma Gandhi memorial, old customs house and old pier built by French.
 This is where French boats used to dock and goods were transported over the rail network built on the pillars.

-Sunrise at Promenade beach with the view of old pier in Pondicherry
+Sunrise at Promenade with the view of old pier and customs house

 Sunrise at Promenade with the view of old pier and customs house that were destroyed by a cyclone in 1953, just a year before Pondicherry was transferred back to India